lannah2/MCA-2024/README.md

 [Week 9](week9.md)
 [Week 10](week10.md)

+# DMIS Music Curation and Analytics Portfolio
 ## Course Information:
 - Course Title: Music Curation and Analytics (2024-25)
 - Student ID: 2800636
 - Assessment Type: Lab Portfolio
+- Lecturer: Tim Duguid
+- Date: 10th December 2024

-### Each Week can be Accessed via the Links at the Top of each Page!
+Each Week can be Accessed via the Links at the Top of each Page!